 Potter’s smirk widened, somehow becoming more smug than before.
 “One second.”

-Reaching over, he grabbed a plaster that was, unfortunately, not Hello Kitty patterned, and then stuck it onto my forehead, using his thumb to smooth it into my skin.
+Reaching over, he grabbed a plaster from the assortment of first-aid stuff on the counter and then stuck it onto my forehead, using his thumb to smooth the adhesive into my skin.
 “There.
 All set.”

-“Uhnnnng,” I replied.
-Wow, I’m just really sparkling with wit today.
-I should get my own radio show.
+“Hnnnnnng,” I replied, just really sparkling with wit today.

-Desperate to say something — anything — that didn’t make me sound like a mental patient, I added: “You’re, um, very good at this.
+Desperate to say something — anything — that didn’t make me sound like a mental patient, I hastily added: “You’re, um, very good at this.
 I mean, you seem to know what you’re doing, is all.”

 My cheeks were blushing up a storm.
-Luckily, Potter had turned around and was now gathering up all the potion’s bottles—hopefully he hadn’t witnessed my transformation into a cherry tomato.
+Luckily, Potter had turned around to gather up all the potions bottles and hopefully hadn’t witnessed my quick transformation into a cherry tomato.

 “Eh, I’m no Healer, that’s for sure.”
-Potter shrugged as he stacked the Potions back into the cabinet.
+Potter shrugged modestly as he stacked the potions back into the cabinet.
 “I just have to do it a lot, being Quidditch Captain and all.
 First-aid is kind of a requirement when you have Freddy on your team.”

 I didn’t reply.
-Instead, I looked down at my lap, fiddling with my hands.
+Instead, I looked down at my lap and fiddled with my hands.
 There was a part of me — a very loud part — that wanted to know why Potter had been so insistent on fixing my cut, why he had gone so far just so that he could put a teensy bit of Potion on a weensy little scrape.
 For a moment, I almost considered asking him, but then I realized that I already knew the answer.

 “Oi, Bennett, you coming?
 Or are you just going to sit there for the rest of the night?”